Predicting California River Flows for RaftingPosted February 1, 2023 by Gregg Armstrong, Co-Founder

-Only a few minutes after we put our first raft into the Stanislaus River and floated off from shore in 1962, we became hooked on whitewater rafting and therefore hooked on rivers.
-As a result, we also became interested in learning how much water we can expect each spring and summer, so that we can better plan for the rafting season ahead.
+All it took was that first rafting trip on the Stanislaus River in 1962.
+Moments after we floated off from shore, we became hooked on white water rafting and therefore hooked on rivers.
+As a result, we also became interested in learning how snowpack levels and rain totals received each winter affect California river flows for the upcoming white water rafting season.

 Rain and Snow Make Rivers Go

 All rivers are connected to rain and/or snow.
-If you want to know what most California rivers will be doing in the spring, summer, and fall each year (The 3 “Seasons” of the California Rafting Season), you need to know what happened in the Sierra Nevada mountains during the “wet season” – from October through May.
-Ever since that first rafting trip, we have become students of rain and snow totals in the Golden State because what flows in the river comes from higher elevations above.
+If you want to know what most rivers will be doing during each of The 4 “Seasons” of the California Rafting Season, you need to know what happened in the Sierra Nevada mountains during the “wet season” – from October through April.
+Ever since that first rafting trip, we have become students of rain totals and snowpack levels in California because what flows in the river comes from higher elevations above.

 Accessing Snow and Water Data over the Years

-At first, we got our precipitation “facts” from the size and number of puddles in our backyard and how many times they occurred.
-Later, we started to take note of the snow depth at the cabin our father and his dad built by hand (no electricity!) in the Sierra in the 1940’s.
-It was a primitive start to river flow forecasting.
+At first, we got our precipitation “facts” from the puddles in the backyard of our Walnut Creek home.
+We looked at their size, their number, and how many times they occurred.
+We later started to take note of the snow depth at our family cabin in the Sierra.
+It was a primitive start to our river flow predictions.

 California Snowpack Resources Today